rinart73/document-helper/README.md

 /**
  * Will add `library` and `core` styles and scripts before `app-common`.
- * By default scripts automatically request corresponding styles but this can be turned off.
+ * By default scripts automatically request styles with the same handle but the feature can be turned off.
  */
-$this->document->addScript('app-common');
+$this->document->addScripts('app-common');

 // add script tag with serialized data before the `app-common` script
 $document->localizeScript('app-common', 'appCommonData', [